 - Call 911, when Police, Ambulance, Fire etc., assistance is required.

 - Immediately advise an onsite City of Ottawa staff of the incident.
 If a City of Ottawa staff is not readily available, for major incidents call 311 to report or, for minor incidents, contact city staff within the next working day.

 - The contract holder, the sponsoring organization, their employees, volunteers and agents, shall cooperate with City of Ottawa representatives, police, investigating authorities and the insurance companies involved in the incident and, shall provide City staff access to all rental spaces.

-- At the discretion of the City, contract holders or sponsoring organizations renting City facilities/premises to conduct medium or high risk activities will be required to maintain the above insurance and if requested by the City, such insurance shall name the City of Ottawa as an additional insured there under.
-The City of Ottawa may require the contract holder or sponsoring organization using City facilities/premises for medium or high risk activities to provide a Certificate of Insurance evidencing the above insurance coverage prior to holding the described event.
+- Contract holders or sponsoring organizations renting City facilities/premises to conduct medium risk activities will be required to maintain the above insurance and if requested by the City, such insurance shall name the City of Ottawa as an additional insured there under.
+The City of Ottawa may require the contract holder or sponsoring organization using City facilities/premises for medium risk activities to provide a Certificate of Insurance evidencing the above insurance coverage prior to the holding the described event.